All You Need to Know Before Visiting Schonbrunn Palace

 If you’re a tourist who wants to see Schönbrunn Palace and a few other attractions in the park, but don’t want to spend the whole day there, the Classic Pass is the best value.
 With this pass, you’ll get a mix of fun, relaxation, scenic views, and historical discoveries, all in half a day.

 Do you want to see the main palace and all the park attractions at Schönbrunn Palace?
 The Classic Pass Plus ticket offers the best value for your visit.

-This 9-in-1 combined ticket allows you to visit the palace for two days, giving you plenty of time to enjoy the palace and everything in its park at your own pace.
+This 9-in-1 combined ticket allows you to visit the palace for two days.
+You’ll have plenty of time to enjoy the palace and everything in its park at your own pace.

 Here is the list of attractions covered by the Classic Pass Plus: